OpenVZ/vzkernel/redhat/docs/index.rst

 ----------------

 The configuration and build scripts are in the ``os-build`` branch and are regularly updated to work with Linus's master branch.
-To build an SRPM, start by checking out the source tree you'd like to build.
-In this example, we'll assume that is Linus's master branch, but it could just as easily be Fedora's ``ark-patches`` branch (Linus's tree + Fedora patches) , a sub-system maintainer's tree, or your own creation.

 ::

-   git checkout linus/master
-   git merge -m "Merge branch 'os-build'"  os-build
+   git checkout os-build
-   # Fedora carries a patch to alter this setting, so we need to change the configuration to build a vanilla tree.
-   # If you're targeting RHEL and have brew/rhpkg installed, use "make DIST=.elrdy dist-srpm" instead
+   git pull
    make dist-srpm

 You can now build the SRPM however you like: